maxxuUNC33/Foreign-Student-Immigrant-Report/README.md

 This project aims to compile past data and pinpoints potential trends, issues, discrepancies of Young Immigrant Workforce.

+Rough Explorative Ideas:

+Is there a corrletation between Immigrant Entrepreneurs and International Students?
+There are few intern positions this year offering sponsorship, how will this affect the economic contributions by these groups?

 ## Project Outline

 1. Collect Data from Various sources (Described Below)